REFEDS/eduperson/eduperson-202001.md

 identifier based on the intended audience.

-In other words, there is no guarantee of non-correlation, but there is an assumption of non-correlation from the relying party\'s perspective outside of explicitly arranged \"Affiliations\" of relying parties and cooperating identity providers prepared to recognize them.
+In other words, there is no guarantee of non-correlation, but there is an assumption of non-correlation from the relying party's perspective outside of explicitly arranged "Affiliations" of relying parties and cooperating identity providers prepared to recognize them.

 *Uniqueness*